Why do research?

 One unit of 400-level research (summer or academic year) is a graduation requirement for the BS in Chemistry and can count as a chemistry elective for the BA in Chemistry.
 One unit of advanced research is one of two options for graduation requirements for the BS in Biochemistry.

 How do I find a project/faculty mentor?

 For summer research (typically for credit, often paid a stipend), there is a specific process for placing students into research labs.
-See this handout for details.

 For research during the academic year (typically for credit, not typically paid), you can contact faculty members who might be willing to mentor your research project to arrange something.
 To receive credit, the department chair must be notified within the first few days of the semester, so starting the conversation the semester before you want to receive credit is a good idea.